metatypedev/metatype/website/src/pages/legal/terms.md

 conditions, privacy policies, and other governing documents of each other website that you may visit.

-## 8. Disclaimer Of Representations And Warranties
+## 8. Disclaimer of representations and warranties

 YOU SPECIFICALLY ACKNOWLEDGE AND AGREE THAT YOUR USE OF THIS SITE SHALL BE AT YOUR OWN RISK AND THAT THIS SITE ARE PROVIDED "AS IS", "AS AVAILABLE" AND "WITH